BDSM Training for Beginners: Kink Education by Professional Trainers

 BDSM Class: The BDSM Lingo

-• Aftercare: A much-needed Cool down after the BDSM scene plays to help the Dominant and Submissive partners to relax and come back to reality.
+• Aftercare: A much needed Cool down after the BDSM scene play to help the Dominant and Submissive partners to relax and come back to reality.

 • Breath Control Play: The famous choking or restriction of Oxygen to increase pleasure is what is technically known as the Breath Control Play.